9 Most Common Causes of Car Accidents

 Risk-reduction tips

-• Leave room at lights so you can steer around a stalled car.
+- Leave room at the lights so you can steer around a stalled car.

 #9 – Weather-Related Crashes

-Tyres lose grip quickly in the wet, snow, ice and fog can conceal danger.
-Oil on the road rises to the surface and slicks up even during light drizzle.
-Weather-related crashes: Weather factors into an average of 12 percent of all crashes nationally, killing thousands and injuring hundreds of thousands each year. the second paragraph of Surrender to Utah WintersThere are long runs of snow and ice in the heart of winter, followed by sudden —
+Tires lose grip quickly on wet roads, while snow, ice, and fog can conceal danger.
+Oil on the drizzle.
+Weather-related crashes: Weather factors into an average of 12 percent of all crashes nationally, killing thousands and injuring hundreds of thousands each year.

 How to lower your risk